So you want to know about TRT (Testosterone Replacement Therapy) in the UK?

 TRT UK private blood test

 There are private services in the UK that provide both at-clinic and at-home style testing.
 They will measure your testosterone levels and other blood variables related to TRT for a price.

-The Medichecks blood test is comprehensive and goes way beyond what the NHS will test you for.
 It includes forty individual tests relating to red and white blood cells, clotting status, kidney function, liver function, proteins, iron, cholesterol, thyroid function and of course hormones.

 A TRT blood test on the NHS is financially the best option provided your GP intends to test you as comprehensively as Medichecks does.
 It’s unlikely he will.

-There is enough anecdotal evidence online to suggest that many UK GPs are still in the dark when it comes to TRT.
+You can try with your doctor too but there is enough anecdotal evidence online to suggest that many UK GPs are still in the dark when it comes to TRT.